followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/50 Selection/20 API/8 Clear Selection Settings.md

 ---

-The [deselectAll()](/Documentation/ApiReference/UI_Widgets/dxTreeList/Methods/#deselectAll) method clears selection of all visible rows, and can be used when you apply a [filter](/Documentation/Guide/Widgets/TreeList/Filtering_and_Searching/) and want to keep the selection of invisible rows that do not meet the filtering conditions.
-To clear selection of all rows regardless of their visibility, call the [clearSelection()](/Documentation/ApiReference/UI_Widgets/dxTreeList/Methods/#clearSelection) method.
+The [deselectAll()](/Documentation/ApiReference/UI_Widgets/dxTreeList/Methods/#deselectAll) method clears selection of all visible rows and can be used when you apply a [filter](/Documentation/Guide/Widgets/TreeList/Filtering_and_Searching/) and want to keep the selection of invisible rows that do not meet the filtering conditions.
+To clear the selection of all rows regardless of their visibility, call the [clearSelection()](/Documentation/ApiReference/UI_Widgets/dxTreeList/Methods/#clearSelection) method.

 ---
 ##### jQuery